Last Updated on June 24, 2026

 Red Drum (Redfish)

 Redfish are the most targeted game fish in Texas saltwater.
-The Texas Parks & Wildlife Department stocks about 30 million fingerlings into state bays annually, and the fishery has recovered to become one of the strongest on the Gulf Coast.
+The Texas Parks & Wildlife Department stocks about 30 million fingerlings into state bays each year, and the fishery has recovered to become one of the Gulf Coast’s strongest.

-Most redfish caught in Port Aransas bays run 20-28 inches and weigh 4-5 pounds.
-The Texas state record stands at 59.5 pounds, caught in the Gulf of Mexico in 2000.
-Bull reds (fish over 30 inches) move into the surf and around the jetties during the fall spawning run, typically September through November.
+Most redfish caught in Port Aransas bays measure 20-28 inches and weigh 4-5 pounds.
+The Texas state record is 59.5 pounds, set in the Gulf of Mexico in 2000.
+Bull reds (fish over 30 inches) move into the surf and around the jetties during the fall spawning run, typically from September through November.

 Peak seasons: Spring and fall.
 See the full calendar →